Pictured above: an overview of the work area, tap or click for detailed overview maps of the 2021/2022 work scope.

 Lift Station No. 4 is that it’s reaching the end of its service life.
 The incorporation of the sanitary bypass will result in a reduction of sanitary flow through Lift Station No. 4 and the redesign and reconstruction are a necessary part of this project.
 Once completed the existing force main along the east side of the Shaftesbury Trail can be taken out of service and replaced with a connection to the gravity system in the Upper West Peace Area.

 The Upper West Peace North Area Structure Plan (UWPN ASP) has been drafted to make sure that the future land use of the area and the alignment of the infrastructure being installed through the Shaftesbury Trail Realignment is consistent and works together.
-View the complete proposed Upper West Peace North Area Structure Plan.
+The UWPN ASP was adopted in August 2021, consistent with this capital project.
+View the complete Upper West Peace North Area Structure Plan.

 Impacts on Landscaping and Natural vegetation areas